anuket-project/anuket-specifications/doc/ref_cert/README.md

 The CNTT verification and conformance processes will leverage existing OPNFV testing knowledge (projects) and experience (history) and then will conform to the overall toolchain design already in-place.
-The RC toolchain only requires for the local deployment of the components instead of leveraging on the common OPNFV centralized services.
+The RC toolchain only requires for the local deployment of the components instead of leveraging the common OPNFV centralized services.
 But the interfaces remain unchanged mainly leveraging on jenkins jobs, the common test case execution, the test result database and the S3 protocol to publish the artifacts.
 It's worth